At a Glance

 Includes

-• All ground transfers in a Private Vehicle while in Kathmandu and Kathmandu syabrubeshi Kathmandu as well
+• All ground transfers in a Private Vehicle while in Kathmandu and Kathmandu Syabrubeshi.

 • All standard meals during the trek (Breakfast, lunch, and dinner) along with accommodation